Winter weather information January 2026

 - Employees already approved to work remotely are expected to continue doing so through the winter event.
 For guidance, please visit Information Resources’ Working Off Campus page.

-- Anyone who holds positions not designated as essential during inclement weather or other emergencies should work directly with their supervisor to confirm their status and determine next steps for their work schedule and location through the duration of the weather event.
+- Anyone who holds positions not designated as essential during inclement weather or other emergencies should communicate with their supervisor to confirm remote work options for the duration of the weather event.
+These include individuals involved in educational, research, clinical, administrative, and other institutional roles.

 - Employees who cannot work remotely should arrange with supervisors to make up missed time during the closure, if possible, and during the same pay period, to avoid having to use leave accruals or unpaid leave.